raspberrypilearning/sense-hat-random-sparkles/en/step_3.md

 [[[rpi-sensehat-emulator]]]

-*NOTE:* If you are using a Sense HAT, you will be using IDLE for your code.
+**Note:** if you are using a Sense HAT, you will be using IDLE for your code.
 If you are using the Sense HAT emulator, you will be using Trinket.
-Keep in mind that depending on which you are using, there may be some differences in the colour of the text highlighting.
+Depending on which option you are using, there may be some differences in the colour of the text highlighting.